ceabie/DexKnifePlugin/README.md

 **please make sure gradle version is compatible with the android gradle plugin, otherwise it can causes some sync error, such as:<br />
 Gradle sync failed: Unable to load class 'com.android.builder.core.EvaluationErrorReporter'.**

-2.Create a 'dexknife.txt' in your App's module, and config the patterns of classes path that wants to put into sencond dex.<br />
+2.Create a 'dexknife.pro' in your App's module, and config the patterns of classes path that wants to put into sencond dex.<br />
 (The rest of any classes that is not marked split will be in miandexlist)

         Patterns may include: